Improved Coherence in Optically-Defined Niobium Trilayer Junction Qubits: Junction Area Dependence, Variation and Stability

 Fitting junction resistances as a function of the final junction area (taking into account the dimension reductions) yields the true critical current density for the final junctions (Fig. \ref{fig:figS3}b).
 We repeat these measurements for wafers with different processing conditions to populate Fig. \ref{fig:fig2}b.
 A spread (typically between 5-10\%) is noticeable in our junction resistance for a given junction area.
 While higher than typical niobium trilayer junction non-uniformity \cite{Tolpygo2015nbplanarized,bumble2009submicrometer}, our junction variance can primarily be attributed to relatively large geometric deviations due to the limits of our lithographic resolution, which is compounded by fluctuations in the etch dynamics that determine the final junction area.
-Because of this we cannot probe the uniformity of the trilayer barrier itself, however estimate that it behaves similarly as in other trilayer junctions investigated, implying that our junction parameter spread could likely be reduced with higher resolution lithography methods and a more selective spacer removal technique.
+This implies that our junction parameter spread could likely be reduced with higher resolution lithography methods and a more selective spacer removal technique.
 We test the functional limits of our junction reproducibility by measuring deviations of qubit frequencies across different chips from different wafers.
-In Fig. \ref{fig:figS3}c, we show qubit frequencies (determined by junction inductance) as a function of design qubit junction area for devices with two different qubit capacitor designs.
+In Fig. \ref{fig:figS3}c, we show spectroscopically measured qubit frequencies (determined by junction inductance) as a function of design qubit junction area for devices with two different qubit capacitor designs.
 After determining the qubit capacitance and applying the estimated junction area reductions, we find the measured frequencies are self-consistent within 10 percent or so, even across separate wafers.